ncm/nytm-spelling-bee/article.md

-started; about as fast, I think, as it can be made without making it longer,^[Allowed to grow without bound, this article would never have been published] or parallel,^[Few would say that threading is what C++ has traditionally done best, in either sense] or using third-party libraries.
-In 90 ms on modern hardware, it performs some 190 million basic operations (at 1.5 cycles per iteration (!)), filtering to 5 million more-complex operations (at 7 cycles per).
+started; about as fast, I think, as it can be made without making it longer,^[Allowed to grow without bound, this article would never have been published] or parallel,^[Few would say that threading is what C++ does best, in either sense] or using third-party libraries.
+In 90 ms on modern hardware, it performs some 190 million basic operations (at 1 cycle per iteration (!)), filtering to 5 million more-complex operations (at ~16 cycles per bit).
 Meanwhile, the Rust program does about the same operations in *about the same time*: a few percent faster or slower on various hardware.
 Many variations that seemed like they ought to run the same speed or faster turned out slower, often much slower.
 By contrast, in C++ it was hard to discover a way to express the same operations differently and get a different run time.

 Below, I present each program in fragments.
 The code may be denser than you are used to, just to keep it to one printed page.
 When I write "much